arborchurch/arbor-web/site/content/groups/index.md

   </a>
 </div>

 Groups have one simple purpose: TO BRING PEOPLE TOGETHER.
-Last year, social distancing felt like isolation; therefore, we think connection is more important now than ever.
-While the process to get and stay connected to a group is still the same, the platforms have shifted.
-Moving forward, we will offer meetings both IN PERSON and ONLINE.
+These days, we think connection is more important now than ever.
-Arbor has its doors open for groups on campus, and online groups will meet in their virtual living rooms, offering participation beyond our zip code.
 Click the sign up button to see what group might fit for you!

 <br />